ROBOT-WSC/BEV-LSLAM/README.md

-# NUC-BEV
+# BEV-LSLAM
-NUC-BEV: Novelty, Universal, Compact BEV-Feature-Based SLAM Method in Outdoor Environment
+BEV-LSLAM: A Novel and Compact BEV LiDAR SLAM for Outdoor Environment

 The code will coming soon.